philculling/Weather-Dashboard/README.md

 FREQUENT TESTS, FREQUENT COMMITS!
-Commit to say you've done the second ajax, created all the variables and tested them, changed temp to C.
-Then tidy up THIS list and your code.
+11:35 (on alarm, when time to go): commit everything done so far.
+Last thing you did was to round the temperature to nearest integer, correct some data retrieval.
 Then mini-break to read what AS said about the icons (link in slack).
-Then look up rounding to 1 decimal place.

 (You'll need to break this down further, but...)
-Do what we've done many times this week and work out how best to display this data, e.g. create a div, add text content, append it somewhere.
+Do what we've done many times this week and work out how best to display this data.
+There is a place in the html where this is going, it's got id today.
+Create a div to store it, add text content, append it somewhere in the div already there with id today.
 You could test this knowing you have to change it later into a proper display, or you could try to make it look like the example as you go along.
 Do whatever works best and is testable.

-BUT BEAR IN MIND THERE IS EMPTY HTML ALREADY SET UP
+You will then need to repeat the above process forthe 5-day forecast.

 Work out a way of also taking the userinput and it becoming a button below.
 We did something VERY similar earlier in the week with entering the name of a film into an input box then it became a button we could click on later.
+There is a div with the id history already set up for this.
 It will need to be a clickable button but this may not necessarily be the best point in the task to tackle that.
 Work out a way of storing those buttons (previous searches) into local storage.
 You managed this really successfully in Week 7 challenge so go there as a starting point.
 Work out a way that clicking on those buttons will run the function again.